Top things to do in Kigali (I live here!)

 Moto drivers are generally trustworthy and won’t rip you off for being a foreigner.
 Only once were we overcharged and a passerby got involved to tell the driver “RWF 1000” when the driver was asking for RWF 1,500, even though he had no clue where we had come from.
 The drivers have meters and you can ask them to use the meters to get the correct price.
 If you don’t have a local number, ask the driver if they can put in their own number because you’re a visitor.

-Most short trips under 10 minutes were RWF 500 and anything more was at most RWF 1,000.
+Most short trips under 5 minutes are RWF 800, under 10 minutes are RWF 1,000, and under 20 minutes are RWF 3,000.
 If you’re two people, it’s still cheaper to get two motos than one taxi.
-For three people or more, you may just want to ask a restaurant to call you a taxi.

 However, if this sounds a bit daunting to you, you can go on a tour with a guide who will organize your transfers and take you around the major sites.